Thinking of starting a blog and don’t know what kind of blog should you make?

 You’ll be writing a lot about the same topic.
 At least one time a week.
-So it can get bored pretty fast if you don’t enjoy the topic at all.
+So it can get boring pretty fast if you don’t enjoy the topic at all.

 Boringness means a decline in the blog posts’ quality and a drop in motivation.

 The more interested you are in the topic, the more curious and eager you’ll be to find the best resources for information and improve your knowledge about the subject.

 - Consider niches you’re already familiar with.
 You don’t have to be an expert, just to have something to start with.

 - Also consider topics you would like to learn about.
 This gives you the advantage of building new skills while also coming up with blog content.

 If you have trouble deciding, you can ask yourself some questions:

 - What do you do in your spare time?
 What hobbies do you have?

 - On what topics you like engaging in conversations?

 - What do you read a lot about?